iKirtesh/iKirtesh/README.md

 - 🔭 I’m currently working on **Not Now**.

-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Java and JavaScript.

 - 💬 Ask me about Java.

 - :heart: I love seeking innovative solutions to everyday problems.

 - 📫 How to reach me **kirteshadmute@gmail.com**